 If you prefer smaller cuts that cook more evenly, try these air fryer chicken tenders for a faster, foolproof option.

-How to Choose the Right Chicken Breast for the Air Fryer
+How to Choose the Right Chicken Breast for this Cooking Method

 For best results, choose boneless, skinless chicken breasts that are similar in size.
 When one piece is much thicker than another, it becomes harder to cook them evenly.
 The thinner piece may dry out before the thicker one is done.